 Lake Argyle is 70 km from North to South and 40 km from East to West.
 Only a wall was built to block the river to make a reservoir.
 The river and the rainy seasons filled it and here is the magnificent landscape obtained and almost 30,000 freshwater crocodiles live in the lake.

-The next stop on your perth to darwin roadtrip is Katherine.
-It is a long way with approx 5+ hours on the road (513 km) but once you arrive you wil find Katherine is worth it.
+The next stop on your Perth to darwin roadtrip is Katherine.
+It is a long way with approx 5+ hours on the road (513 km) but once you arrive you will find Katherine is worth it.
 The famous place here to visit is the Nitmiluk National Park, also known as Katherine Gorge, which is 3,000 km in size and accordingly has a lot to offer.
-The landscape consists of gorges was formed over millennia and has been traditionally owned by the Aborigines ever since.
+The landscape consists of gorges that were formed over millennia and have been traditionally owned by the Aborigines ever since.
 The highlights in this national park are the breathtaking Edith Falls, which are wonderful for bathing under the powerful waterfall, and the hiking trail to Katherine Gorge.

 Katherine Gorge is located 350km south of Darwin in Nitmiluk National Park.
 Onboard a boat you can cross the spectacular gorges carved by the Fitzroy River.
 Then, it is worth visiting the caves of Cutta Cutta, 24 km south-east of Katherine.
 Or, you can join the accompanied tour of the limestone caves, in the dry season.